MollyKressler/CornishBlue-eDNA-Molecular-Lab-Protocols/cornishblue-qpcr-assays.md

 # qPCR Protocol - Genner Group
 #### created by Jack A. Greenhalgh :: November 2020
-##### Updated for project repo for eDNA in Cornish Blue project, by Lucy Whitelegg and Andrew Saxon :: July 2023
+##### Updated for project repo for eDNA in Cornish Blue project, by Molly Kressler, Lucy Whitelegg and Andrew Saxon :: July 2023

 ### Consumables required